 The advance directive is meant to reflect your preferences.
 You may complete all of it, or only part, and you may change the wording.
 You are not required by law to use these forms.
 Different forms, written the way you want, may also be used.
 For example, one widely praised form, called Five Wishes, is available (for a small fee) from the nonprofit organization Aging With Dignity.
-You can get information about that document from the Internet at www.agingwithdignity.org or write to: Aging with Dignity, P.O.
+You can get information about that document online at www.fivewishes.org/for-myself/ or write to: Aging with Dignity, P.O.
 Box 1661, Tallahassee, FL 32302.